Don't Stop Movin' (Livin' Joy song)

 "Don't Stop Movin'" is a song by Italian electronic dance music group Livin' Joy.
 It was released on 3 June 1996 by MCA Records.
-It is the follow-up release to their previous single, "Dreamer", which was a number one hit in the UK.
+It is the follow-up release to their previous single, "Dreamer", which was a number-one hit in the UK in 1995.
 After the group failed to reach a deal with Janice Robinson, the original vocalist on "Dreamer", Tameko Star joined the group as their new vocalist.
 The song was released as a single from their only album, Don't Stop Movin' (1996).
 It features vocals by Tameko Star who also co-wrote the song with producer-brothers Gianni and Paolo Visnadi.

 "Don't Stop Movin" peaked at number one in Italy and number 12 on the Eurochart Hot 100.
-It peaked at number five on the UK Singles Chart, spending seven weeks in the top 10.
-It ended the year as the UK's 34th biggest-selling single of 1996.
+In the UK, it peaked at number five on the UK Singles Chart, spending seven weeks in the top 10.
+It ended the year as the UK's 34th-biggest-selling single of 1996.

 Critical reception

-Larry Flick from Billboard constated that the new singer of the group "has the pipes to make this happy-house anthem work".
+Larry Flick from Billboard magazine constated that the new singer of the group "has the pipes to make this happy-house anthem work".
 He also noted that the song "has a lot of pep and radio-friendly energy".
 Kristy Barker from Melody Maker named it this year's "Glorious Pop Rush" Top 3 with Spice Girls' "Wannabe" and "Say You'll Be There".
 A reviewer from Music & Media described it as a "bouncy number ready for embrace", adding, "The ingredients: a pounding beat, assured female vocals (Tameko Star) and a strong chorus.
 Radio should take notice."
-Music Week gave it four out of five, writing, "It has the same feelgood vibe and incredibly catchy hook as "Dreamer" and, although matching its success was always going to be difficult, this is pretty good going."
+Music Week gave it a score of four out of five, writing, "It has the same feelgood vibe and incredibly catchy hook as 'Dreamer' and, although matching its success was always going to be difficult, this is pretty good going."

-In a retrospective review, Pop Rescue named it "the motivational poster of 90s dance music", stating that Starr "makes light work of the lyrics with her powerful vocals."
+In a retrospective review, Pop Rescue named it "the motivational poster of 90s dance music", stating that Star "makes light work of the lyrics with her powerful vocals."
 Dave Fawbert from ShortList complimented the song as "one of those brilliant '90s follow-ups-to-a-hit-that-is-basically-the-same-but-not-quite-as-good-but-that-basically-means-it's-still-brilliant.
 Coming after "Dreamer", it fulfilled its mission perfectly."
 Toni Birghental from Sun-Sentinel felt it "sets the album's mood.
 The words, "You can be mystical, magical, physically phenomenal, good to go, not too slow", along with the high energy music are great motivation for aerobics fans."